fernandagil/ms1-nonnapepita-restaurant/README.md

 **Favicon**: allows the user to identify the site by just seeing the icon on the tab.

 ### 2.2.
-Features left to implement
+Features left to implement in the future

-- Backend to be able to submit the forms and send a comfirmation email.
+- The form should be  submit the forms and send a comfirmation email.
-- Gallery with some pictures of the restaurant and the dishes
+- Add a allery with some pictures of the restaurant and the dishes
-- Section with testimonials and customers' reviews.
+- Add a section with testimonials and customers' reviews.

 ---